weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 The following tables show the new default keys for each context; this default key is created by default in configuration and is returned by `alt+k`.

+A new key `meta-K` (alt + upper K) is added and bound to `/input grab_raw_key_command`: it displays a raw code and its associated command.\
+The raw code is still supported by WeeChat and can be used as well even if it's not recommended (it should be used only as a workaround in case of problem with the new name).

 Default keys in context "default", WeeChat core:

 Old default key(s)                                 | New default key     | Command